 1. Booking, paying and confirming for your holiday

 b) The nature of the holidays we arrange means we are often not in a position to confirm every requested element at the time of booking.
-Once we reasonably expect the key elements of your holiday to be available, we will process your payment and a contract between us will come into existence, as set out in (1c) below.
+Once we reasonably expect the key elements of your holiday to be available, we will process your payment and a contract between you and us will come into existence, as set out in (1c) below.
 If for any reason we do not expect the key elements of your holiday to be available we will not process your payment and will advise you accordingly.
 Processing your payment is not a guarantee or representation that your requested arrangements will be provided or confirmed.
-Where you submit your booking request online, any electronic acknowledgment of its receipt is not a confirmation of the booking.

 Obtaining confirmation of all elements from suppliers may take two weeks or more.
 In some cases it may not be possible to confirm all elements as requested and changes may need to be made.
-Occasionally, we have to cancel a booking prior to issue of the confirmation invoice, where we are unable to confirm all key elements and/or offer suitable alternative arrangements.
+Occasionally, we have to cancel a booking prior to issue of the confirmation invoice, where the supplier is unable to confirm all key elements and/or we are unable to offer suitable alternative arrangements.
 If we have to cancel your holiday prior to confirmation or the arrangements we are able to confirm when we issue a confirmation invoice are significantly different to those requested and any alternative arrangements we offer you are not acceptable, we will refund all monies you have paid us.
-However, for clarity, you are not entitled to cancel prior to confirmation without paying our normal cancellation charges.
 As bookings can only be accepted on the basis set out above, no compensation will be payable where your booking is cancelled or a significant change made by us (which you accept) in accordance with this clause.
+We reserve the right to decline your booking and return your deposit payment at our absolute discretion.

 If a confirmation invoice cannot be issued we will seek confirmation of all requested elements of your booking from the suppliers concerned as set out above.
 We will issue a confirmation invoice once we are in a position to confirm the available arrangements.
 The arrangements shown on your confirmation invoice are those that we are contracting to provide.
-The confirmation invoice will be sent to the party leader or your travel agent.
-Please check this invoice carefully as soon as you receive it.
-Contact us immediately if any information that appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
-We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out.
+If your confirmed arrangements include a flight, we (or if you booked via an authorised agent of ours, that agent) will also issue you with an ATOL Certificate.
+The confirmation invoice and ATOL Certificate will be sent to the party leader or your travel agent.
+Please check these documents carefully as soon as you receive it.
+Contact us immediately if any information that appears on the confirmation, ATOL Certificate or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
+We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out (7 days for tickets).
 You must ensure that the name of each party member given to us at the time of booking matches the name exactly as it appears on that party member’s passport, used for travel on this booking.

 d) A deposit as specified on your quotation, or as advised by your travel consultant, must be paid at the time of booking.
-For certain arrangements the suppliers concerned require full payment at the time of booking.
+For certain arrangements the suppliers concerned may require a higher deposit or full payment at the time of booking.
 If this applies to your booking we shall advise you of this prior to booking or may request an additional deposit payment after booking.
 For the purposes of clause 3 such payments will also be classed as deposits.

 Payments can be made by bank transfer, credit or debit card or cheque.
-Credit card payments will be subject to a fee of between 2% and 3% depending upon card type, except for deposit payments that do not exceed 25% of the total holiday price.
+Credit card payments made on or before 13th January 2018 will be subject to a fee of between 2% and 3% depending upon card type, except for deposit payments that do not exceed 25% of the total holiday price.
+No fee will be payable for credit card payments made after 13th January 2018.

 f) Where you book online or otherwise provide us with an e-mail address, we will communicate with you by e-mail.
 We will e-mail your confirmation invoice and any other documentation which can be sent in this way.
 You must therefore ensure you check your e-mails on a regular basis.
 You should check and print off copies of your confirmation invoice and other documentation on receipt.
 We may contact you by telephone and/or post if we cannot, for whatever reason, contact you by e-mail.
 Certain documents may need to be sent to you by post.
 References in these Terms and Conditions to “send” and “in writing” include communication by e-mail.